aleksandar-ristic-zz/Parallax-landing-page/README.md

 Site about a mountain and a national park in my vicinity.
 I made it as a tribute, and as a way to learn GSAP ScrollMagic plugin.

-* I coded it to look similar to this design [link]: https://dribbble.com/shots/4542804-Greaterphoto-landing
+* I coded it to look similar to this design [link](https://dribbble.com/shots/4542804-Greaterphoto-landing)

 * Found adequate image for animation and processed it in Adobe Photoshop